-16. Income Taxes
+Income Taxes

-Charter Operating is a single member limited liability company not subject to income tax.
-Charter Operating holds all operations through indirect subsidiaries.
+CCO Holdings is a single member limited liability company not subject to income tax.
+CCO Holdings holds all operations through indirect subsidiaries.
 The majority of these indirect subsidiaries are limited liability companies that are also not subject to income tax.
-However, certain of Charter Operating's indirect subsidiaries are corporations that are subject to income tax.
+However, certain of CCO Holdings' indirect subsidiaries are corporations that are subject to income tax.